-If there is more than one but less than 4 Primary Artists you can press the plus sign ( + ) next to the Artist Name field to add additional Primary Artists.
+If there is more than one but less than 4 Primary Artists you can press the "Add Primary" button to add additional Primary Artists.

 If you do not see your artist in the drop-down list you can add their name by typing it and clicking the add button that shows up when no results appear.

-10. Secondary Genre - For instance, if your first selection is 'Dance' this could be more specific such as 'Deep House' or 'Electronica'.
+11. Secondary Genre - For instance, if your first selection is 'Dance' you should make this more specific like, 'Deep House' or 'Electronica'.

-11. Language - Select the Language of the lyrics.
-If you music does not have lyrics then choose the language your release and track titles will be in.
-If a language other than English, Spanish, or Italian is chosen, please go back up to step #2 and add translations for the release title.
+12. Language - Select the Language of the lyrics.
+If your music doesn't have lyrics, choose the language your release and track titles will be in.
+If a language other than English, Spanish, or Italian is chosen, please go back up to step #3 and add translations for the release title.

-12. Release Pricing Tier - Stores automatically choose their own pricing for releases submitted to them.
+13. Release Pricing Tier - Stores automatically choose their own pricing for releases submitted to them.
 This option will give them a category to list it in.
 The most common is Mid or Mid/Front.
-Unless you have special price requests we recommend choosing Mid as this is what almost every release you see on iTunes is listed as.
+Unless you have special price requests, we recommend choosing Mid as this is what almost every release you see on iTunes is listed as.
 For more information click here.

-13. Copyright and Publishing - For new releases, the year in which it is submitted to us is the year in which it is created and is considered the copyright and publishing year.
+14. Copyright Year and Owner © - For new releases, the year in which it is submitted to us is the year in which it is created and is also considered the copyright and publishing year.

-- If you submit a release in November 2019 to be released in January 2020, November 2019 is the Copyright and Publishing year as that is when the content was created.
+- If you submit a release in November 2019 to be released in January 2020, November 2019 is the Copyright and Publishing year.
+(Because that's when the content was created)

-- If the release is part of a back catalog you can select the year in which it was originally copyrighted.
+- If the release is part of a back catalog, you must select the year in which it was originally copyrighted.

-15. Release Biography (optional) - For any release that is being sent to Beatport you can enter the release biography.
+16. Release Biography (optional) - For any release that is being sent to Beatport, you can enter the release biography.
 The release biography is displayed on their site alongside the release details.
-If you are not sending your release to Beatport this field is not needed.
+If you are not sending your release to Beatport, you don't need this field.

-16. Upload Cover Artwork - Click "browse" and select the artwork stored on your computer or device you wish to use as the Single/EP/Album Cover Art.
-Art must be SQUARE and at least 3000 x 3000 pixels at 72 dip (300 dpi is recommended) in a 1:1 square image and CANNOT be blurry or pixelated.
+17. Upload Cover Artwork - Click "browse" and select the artwork stored on your computer or device you wish to use as the Single/EP/Album Cover Art.
+Art must be SQUARE and at least 3000 x 3000 pixels at 72 dpi (300 dpi is recommended) in a 1:1 square image and CANNOT be blurry or pixelated.
 Full specifications can be found here.